SandQuattro/crypto-p2p-trading-app/README.md

 ## 3. Send Test BNB to Another Wallet

-1. Create a second wallet for testing:
+1. We can use already created wallets for user 456, execute getting wallets for user or Create a second wallet for testing:

    ```bash
    curl -X POST "http://localhost:8080/wallet/generate?user_id=456"